Oesophageal Motility Disorders

 Diffuse oesophageal spasm (DOS) is a disease characterised by multi-focal high amplitude contractions of the oesophagus.

-It is thought to be caused by the dysfunction of oesophageal inhibitory nerves.
+It is thought to be caused by the dysfunction of the oesophageal inhibitory nerves.
 In some individuals, DOS can progress to achalasia.

 Clinical Features